-You can use one sheet per Course (breakfast, lunch or dinner), or mix it all up on one sheet (that’s what I do).
-Sometimes I’ll even use a whole section for a recipe idea that I want to experiment with and eventually put on the blog.
+You can use one sheet per Course (breakfast, lunch, or dinner), or mix it all up on one sheet (that’s what I do).
+Sometimes I’ll use a whole section for a recipe idea that I want to experiment with.

 There are only five Course sections because we typically finish leftovers on Friday and Saturday then start over on Sunday or Monday with a new sheet.
 Plus, seven boxes felt too squished on one sheet and I REALLY wanted it all to be on one sheet.

 So far it has been working well for me.
-My favorite part about it is that it’s all on one paper and all I have to do is take a screenshot of the shopping list with my phone before I head out to the grocery store.
+My favorite part about it is that it’s all on one piece of paper.
+All I have to do is take a screenshot of the shopping list with my phone before I head out to the grocery store.

 I hope you get a chance to use it and find it helpful, too!
 If you do, please come back here and let me know what you liked about it.

-To download the printable meal planner, click on the subscription link at the end of this post and you’ll receive it in your inbox once you confirm your subscription.
+To download the printable meal planner, click on the subscription link at the end of this post.
+You should receive it in your inbox once you confirm your subscription.
 Don’t worry, I won’t share your email with anyone, and I promise not to flood your inbox with weekly emails.
 I rarely send out newsletters anyway.
 This is just a way for me to keep in touch with you and share any new happenings, giveaways, and/or new downloads I post about.